PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 passes 63 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.

+The native binary expression table and all statement-emission branches now live in `pytorch_emitters.py`.
+This includes truncating integer division, bool scalar dtype/device coercion, channel-first aliases, fused activation order, NHWC materialization, runtime-shape passthrough, and both anchored and symmetric broadcast alignment.
+The generated pipeline keeps its original call signature: the exporter retains only a delegation adapter which injects the existing broadcast target-shape resolver, and an AST gate rejects statement emission in that adapter.
+Direct binary fixtures cover the highest-risk branches.
+Emitter and architecture validation passes 66 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC